 - Example: 555-867-5309

 To be used in print publications, an image’s resolution must be high.
 Please contact the Office of Communications and Marketing for further assistance.

 Capitalize the word Polar Bear when in reference to Ohio Northern University.

 Always use “Polar Bears.”
 Never shorten to “Bears.”

 - Correct: The Ohio Northern University women’s soccer team is ranked high in the division.
 The Polar Bears continue to dominate their opponents.

-- Wrong: The biology department researched Polar Bears during the summer.
+- Incorrect: The biology department researched Polar Bears during the summer.